-The Company has also earned investment tax credits in Canada, on eligible SR&ED expenditures at July 31, 2022 of approximately \$11,586,000 (2021 - \$11,610,000), which can offset Canadian income taxes otherwise payable in future years up to 2042.
+The Company has also earned investment tax credits in Canada, on eligible SR&ED expenditures at July 31, 2023 of approximately \$11,586,000 (2022 - \$11,586,000), which can offset Canadian income taxes otherwise payable in future years up to 2043.
 Investment tax credits are accounted for as a reduction of the related expenditure for items of a current nature and a reduction of the related asset cost for items of a capital nature, provided that the Company has reasonable assurance that the tax credits will be realized.
-During the year, the Company received cash refundable investment tax credits related to prior years in the amount of \$39,000 (2021 - \$56,000).
-At July 31, 2022, cash refundable investment tax credits total \$96,000 (2021 - \$141,000).
+During the year, the Company received cash refundable investment tax credits related to prior years in the amount of \$39,000 (2022 - \$39,000).
+At July 31, 2023, cash refundable investment tax credits total \$96,000 (2022 - \$96,000).
 The research and development investment tax credits recorded are based on management's estimates of amounts expected to be recovered and are subject to audit by the taxation authorities and, accordingly, these amounts may vary.
-Federal investment tax credits are non-refundable to the Company.
-Refundable investment tax credits reflect eligible SR&ED expenditures incurred in Ontario and Alberta.
+Federal investment tax credits reflect eligible SR&ED expenditures incurred in Ontario and Alberta.